HMS Marlborough (1855): Career

-She served as flagship of the Mediterranean Fleet from 1858–64 (with the flag of Vice-Admiral William Fanshawe Martin, captain William Houston Stewart, from 3 May 1860 to 20 April 1863; and of Vice-Admiral Robert Smart, Captain Charles Fellowes, from 1863).
+She served as flagship of the Mediterranean Fleet from 1858 to 1864 (with the flag of Vice-Admiral William Fanshawe Martin, captain William Houston Stewart, from 3 May 1860 to 20 April 1863; and of Vice-Admiral Robert Smart, Captain Charles Fellowes, from 1863).
 In 1864 she was replaced as flagship by Victoria.

 She sailed back to Portsmouth to serve as a training ship for engineers (c.
-December 1878), and later as a receiving ship (e.g. for the Steam Reserve in c.1890, as tender to HMS Asia).
+December 1877), and later as a receiving ship (e.g. for the Steam Reserve in c.1890, as tender to HMS Asia).
 Whilst at Portsmouth, she was downgraded in rating to a 98 gun ship (in c.
 1870).

 For a time her Commander was Sir Edward Dolman Scott (1826–1905), 6th Baronet Scott of Great Barr.

 In 1904, Marlborough was moved to Portchester Creek and renamed Vernon II, becoming an accommodation hulk to the HMS Vernon torpedo school.
-(Vernon I was the joint name for the establishment's two existing hulks, HMS Ariadne and HMS Actaeon—all three hulks were joined together by bridges.)
+(Vernon I was the joint name for the establishment's two existing hulks, HMS Ariadne and HMS Actaeon—all three hulks were joined by bridges.)